 (email at firstname.lastname@example.org)

-From 1991 until joining the Law School in 2004, Michael had been a civil and criminal trial and appellate judge in the courts of the East German Free State of Thuringia, in the transitional stage after German unification.
+From 1991 until joining the Law School in 2004, Michael had been a civil and criminal pre-trial, trial and appellate judge in the courts of the East German Free State of Thuringia, in the transitional stage after German unification.
 He sat on proceedings dealing with regime crime in the former GDR, includig cases involving the use of minefields at the former inner-German border, the cassation of politically motivated judgments of former GDR courts and the rehabilitation of persons who had been convicted for political reasons; his general criminal docket covered serious crime such as, for example, murder, rape, child sexual abuse and armed robbery, both in the juvenile and adult courts.

 From October 1989 to April 1990, he served a pupillage with Geoffrey Mercer QC at what is now Walnut House Chambers in Exeter, mainly in criminal cases.
 In 1996, he was a judicial visitor at a Juzgado de Primera Instancia e Instrucción in Spain.
 From 1999 until 2001 he served as the Senior Legal Officer of a Trial Chamber of the International Criminal Tribunal for the Former Yugoslavia in the Hague, where he was among other proceedings involved in the Kupreškić et al. trial related to the Ahmići massacre in the Lašva Valley, in the Kunarac et al. case on the so-called "Rape Camps" in the town of Foča, and in the confirmation of the first indictment against Slobodan Milošević.

 He helped train the judges of the Iraqi High Tribunal which tried Saddam Hussein and has been active in judicial training and advising governments on law reform in transitional contexts since 2001, at the request of the International Bar Association, the OSCE, the United Nations, for the EU and for the German Foundation for International Legal Cooperation.
-He is a member of the Genocide Task Force of the High Representative of the Kurdistan Autonomous Region to the United Kingdom.

 Professor Bohlander's main research interests lie in international and comparative criminal law, including their linguistic and cultural aspects, and Islamic law.
 The German Federal Ministry of Justice lists his English translations of the German Criminal Code and of the Act on International Cooperation in Criminal Matters on its official website.
 The translation of the German Criminal Code was translated into Farsi and published in Iran in 2010, followed by the translation of his monograph "Principles of German Criminal Law" in 2011.
 Other publications have been translated into Spanish and Turkish.